 Assignment Eight Discussion

 Assignment Eight.
-Leading a participatory workshop in a water management technique
+Leading a participatory workshop in a climate smart agricultural technique

 This is going to be a very short discussion today because you have lots to do in preparation for your workshop.